john-zhang1/enhanced-dspace-stats/README.md

    - Frontend (Angular): Replace/update component files in `dspace-angular`.

 3. **Use textual version or graphical version:**
-   - Add parameter `useStatsCharts: true` to config.prod.yml for graphical version
+   - Add property `useStatsCharts: true` to config.prod.yml for graphical version
    - By default the textual version is used.

 4. **Rebuild your DSpace environment**